robertmartin8/ReasonableDeviations/_posts/2017-07-11-gamma-function-intuition.md

 $$\Gamma(x) = \int_0 ^\infty t^{x-1}e^{-t}dt$$

 We will approach this in a slightly round-about way.
 To begin with, we need to find an area of mathematics in which the factorial is used then see if we can tweak the method to work with non-integers.
 The most common use of the factorial is in permutations and combinations, but these deal with integers so are unlikely to be of use.
-Another area in which the factorial seems to appear is in Taylor’s theorem.
+However, another area in which the factorial appears is in Taylor’s theorem.
 Consider the Maclaurin series (a simpler special case of the Taylor series) for $e^x$:

 $$ e^x = 1 + x + \frac{1}{2!}x^2 + \frac{1}{3!}x^3 + \ldots + \frac{1}{n!}x^n + \ldots $$